Abbilaash/Richie2.com/README.md

 - [ ] Font-Awesome is cool to use, but not required.
 - [ ] Each page should not load more than 5 files total.
       I will look at the network tab in Chrome to see what loads and how long it takes to load.
+      Loading additional files (like switching to light/day theme) is not counted in the inital load.
 - [ ] Each page must load within 1500 milliseconds.
 (Assumes hosted on a CDN like AWS CloudFront.)
 - [ ] Please keep the number of download files to a minimum.
 100 x 1k files is far slower than a single 100K file.
 - [ ] I _really like_ this site design: https://linusbohman.se/ . **However, I'm open to other interesting designs.**